 <IsEditable> defines if the configured settings can be edited or not.
 Applies to the Part selections.

-The optional <TraceTopPartType> indicates the SID of the part type to be used to link the new item to the original item.
+<TraceTopPartType> is optional and indicates the SID of the part type to be used to link the new item (clone) to the original item.
 This part will be created when the new item is created.
 As always this is limited by the meta model.
 This can be seen as a "copy of" functionality where it is possible to keep the original as a reference to the copy.

 <CloneParts> specifies how parts in the part structure should be treated: